rkochary/music_player/client/README.md

 ### `npm start`

-I used only React and CSS,didn't use any libraries as you told in subject.The page is responsive.Did't have time to finish all project and make it better.
+I used only React and CSS and didn't use any libraries as you mentioned in the subject.The page is responsive.
+Didn't have time to finish all the projects and make it better.